-Recommended level of study BSc
+Recommended study level BSc / MSc

 Semester Autumn

-Number of classes (lecture/practice/lab) 3/ 1 /0 hours/week
+Number of classes (lecture/practice/lab) 3/1/0 hours/week

-Course credit 5 credits
+ECTS credit value 5 credits

 Final evaluation Exam

 Responsible lecturer Dr. Csaba György

-The first half of the course will cover wave mechanics, and principles of quantum mechanics.
+The first half of the course will cover wave mechanics and principles of quantum mechanics.
 We show key applications of these concepts in chemistry and solid-state physics.
-Some of the topics we will cover: The Bohr model of the atom.
+Some of the topics to be covered: The Bohr model of the atom.
 Wave-particle duality of light.
 Interference and collision.
 Particle-wave duality of the electron.
 Louis de Broglie wave.
 Nature of the matter-wave: complex-valued wave-function with probabilistic interpretation of the absolute square.
 Particles and waves: the free-particle Schrödinger equation.
-The Schrödinger Theory of Quantum Mechanics.
+The Schrödinger Theory of Ouantum Mechanics.
 The timedependent Schrödinger equation.
 Quantum Mechanical expectation values.
 The timeindependent Schrödinger equation.
 Qualitative interpretation of the wave functions.
 Periodic Table of the Elements.
 Molecules: the chemical bond.
 Hueckel theory, modeling molecular systems.
 Single electron in the electrostatic field of a one-dimensional periodic potential.
 The one-dimensional approximation: the Kronig-Penney model.
 Allowed and forbidden energy bands.
 Intrinsic semiconductors: electrons and holes.
 Light Amplification by Stimulated Emission of Radiation (LASER).
 Three-level and four-level lasers.
 Photodetecting devices and semiconductor lasers.
 Introduction to quantum electrodynamics (QED) and superconducting quantum circuits.
 Elements of nuclear physics.
 Principles of cosmology and extragalactic astronomy.